aumadaleandro/ESP32_MQTT_Mindsphere/README.md

   <li> tempMonCloud.json - Node-red flow, to be used on node-red (called visual flow creator) instance at Siemens MindSphere
   <li> tempMonArch.jpg - Image of the architecture of the entire application

-Details of development and demonstration can be found on youtube video (on brazilian Portuguese):
+Details of development and demonstration can be found on 3 youtube videos (on brazilian Portuguese).
+First video: https://youtu.be/nsQzuuTlnAI